khadija-tul-kubra11/ShoppingList-LinkedList/README.md

-🧑‍🎓 Student Record System (Linked List - C++)
+🧑‍🎓 Student Record System (C++ - Linked List)
 📌 Overview

-This is a simple Student Record Management System implemented in C++ using Linked List data structure.
+This is a console-based Student Record Management System developed in C++ using Singly Linked List.

-The system allows users to efficiently manage student records such as adding, displaying, searching, and deleting students dynamically in memory.
+It demonstrates basic Data Structures (Linked List) concepts by performing dynamic student record operations without using arrays or files.

 ⚙️ Features

+This system supports the following operations:

-➕ Add new student record
+➕ Add Student Record
-📄 Display all students
+📄 Display All Students
-🔍 Search student by roll number
+🔍 Search Student by Roll Number
-❌ Delete student by roll number
+❌ Delete Student by Roll Number
 🔗 Dynamic memory allocation using Linked List
 🛠️ Technologies Used
-C++
+C++ Programming Language
 Data Structures (Singly Linked List)
-Object-Oriented Programming (OOP)
+Object-Oriented Programming (OOP) Concepts Console-based Interface
-📂 Project Structure
-student-record-system/
-│
-├── main.cpp   → Source code file
-└── README.md  → Project documentation
+📂 How It Works

+Each student record contains:

+Roll Number
+Name
+Marks
+Pointer to next node

+All records are stored dynamically using a linked list, where each node is connected to the next node.

-🚀 How to Run
+▶️ How to Run
-💻 Using Terminal / CMD:
-Compile the program:
+💻 Compile the program:
 g++ main.cpp -o student
-Run the program:
+🚀 Run the program:
 student
 📌 Menu Options

-When you run the program, you will see:
+When the program runs, the following menu appears:

 1. Add Student
 2. Display Students